rclations/rcp-csv-user-import/README.md

 A plugin for importing a CSV of user accounts into Restrict Content Pro

-== Description ==
+## Description

 This plugin is an add-on for [Restrict Content Pro](http://pippinsplugins.com/restrict-content-pro-premium-content-plugin/), a complete subscription and premium content manager plugin for WordPress.

-Once activated, this plugin will provide a new menu item under the Restrict menu called "CSV Import".
+Once activated, this plugin will provide a new menu item under the Restrict menu called **CSV Import**.

 In order to import correctly, you must preformat your CSV to match the requirements of the plugin.
 You CSV should have the following columns: